 Table 1.
-Sample location and frequency for identified monitoring programs (not than one entry per cell indicates that different groups of parameters are during different visits) collected Table 2.
-List of analyses sampled for identified monitoring programs 6/7
+Sample location and frequency for identified monitoring programs (note: more than one entry per cell indicates that different groups of parameters are collecte during different visits) d Table 2.
+List of analyses sampled for identified monitoring programs 5/7